ElliotRedhead/NHL-TeamVersus/README.md

 Tooltips give a brief description of each of the factors that are used to decide which team has won.
 They are described using as non-technical language as possible to also be accessible to people new to the sport.

 #### Restart Button
-Upon accessing the statistics portion of the page abutton labelled "Play Again" is also displayed.
+Upon accessing the statistics portion of the page a button labelled "Play Again" is also displayed.
 Upon clicking this, the page is reset to its initial state for the user to pick teams again.

 ### Potential Features to Implement